ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 Facebook account](https://deletefacebook.com) several months ago.
 Right now I deleting all my tweets[^tweets].
 My reasons are more than privacy oriented.
 I do not want blood on my hands on a platform that have a proven impact on how people think, how they vote and do things.
-And these are all manipulated by their analytics for anyone who pays, and algorithmic timelines and recommendations on the user end.
-I progressively transitioning to more ethical services.
+And these platforms profit from selling analytics, and manipulate users using algorithmic timelines and recommendations.
+I am therefore progressively transitioning to more ethical services.

 Unless you are in full control you have to be always to be cautious while entrusting some of your data with a third-party service.
 Even if they are